headmin/CIS-Script/README.md

 Setup the needed Configuration Profiles for the CIS Benchmarks rules you scoring on with your MDM server or generated them with the **[CIS-macOS-Security](https://github.com/mvdbent/CIS-macOS-Security)** integrated with the macOS Security Compliance Project.
 Scope to the target devices.

 ### Extension Attributes [Jamf Pro Server](https://github.com/mvdbent/CIS-Script/tree/main/Jamf/EA)
-Upload the Extension Atrributes into you Jamf Pro Server.
+Upload the Extension Attributes into you Jamf Pro Server.